jeremyruppel/logic-scripts/README.md

 # logic scripts

+If you just want to download some Scripter scripts, go to the [latest Release](https://github.com/jeremyruppel/logic-scripts/releases).

+## important files

 - TypeScript source files should be placed in `src/`
 - JavaScript output files will be written to `dist/`